CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 4. A PasswordGenerator should be able to generate a random password based on the inputs from the UserInput class
 5. A PasswordRequirements class should be able to hold that user's password requirements
 6. A UserInput should be able to read in user input from the command line
+7. A user should be able to start the program from the command line using a shell script

 We are using a more secure pseudo random number generator than the standard java random number generator class.

 For the next iteration, we intend to complete:
-1. A MenuSystem should be able to continue to prompt the user for what they want to do until the user quits the program
+1. A MenuSystem should be able to continue to prompt the user for what they want to do next (i.e., generate another password) until the user quits the program
 2. A user should be able to store passwords
 3. A user should be able to create multiple passwords
 4. A PasswordGenerator should be able to take in words as input to be used in the password